Learn · Accounting & bookkeeping

 - Reimbursements for lost or damaged inventory usually flow through your Amazon payment account, so they can show up in your gross settlement totals.
 Note that since 2025 Amazon reimburses based on your manufacturing/sourcing cost rather than retail price, so these amounts are typically smaller than sellers expect and should be tracked separately from sales revenue in your books.

-- I didn't get a 1099-K — do I still owe taxes on my Amazon income?
+- I didn't get a 1099-K. Do I still owe taxes on my Amazon income?

 - Yes.
 The 1099-K threshold only determines whether Amazon is required to send you the form; it doesn't determine whether you owe tax.
 All business income is reportable regardless of whether a 1099 was issued.